-This is a fun challenge for all the children.
-The reason behind this is based on research that the National Trust carried out in 2012 entitled “Natural Childhood” which highlighted how today’s children are losing touch with the natural world and the long term effect this can have on a child’s education and health.
+This is a fun challenge for all the children from Y1 to Y6.
+The reason behind this is based on research that the National Trust carried out in 2012 entitled “Natural Childhood” which highlighted how today’s children are losing touch with the natural world and the long-term effect this can have on a child’s education and health.
 It found that fewer than 1 in 10 children play regularly in wild places and that time spent playing in parks, woods and fields had reduced dramatically due to digital technology, lack of time and green spaces and also parental fears.
 Then in February 2016, a two-year study funded by the government found 1 in 9 children in England have not set foot in a park, forest, beach or any other natural environment for at least 12 months.

 Our teachers have spent a long time discussing what the 60 Things to do should be.
 We have tried to include a range of activities that include outdoor experiences, arts and crafts, life skills, social activities, cultural experiences and many more.

 At school we will be encouraging the children to complete the first 20 things whilst they are in Y1 and Y2.
 The next 20 in Y3 and Y4 and finally the last 20 whilst in Y5 and Y6.